Scranton police searching for man who used $1 million bill

 SCRANTON, Pa.
-(AP) — Police in Pennsylvania say they are looking for someone who bought a used cellphone with a fake $1 million bill and then attacked a woman when he was confronted.
+(AP) — Police are looking for someone who bought a used cellphone with a fake $1 million bill and then attacked a woman when he was confronted.

 Scranton police say Alexis Brown agreed to sell her used iPhone 6S for $100 to a buyer she met online.
 When the two met, the buyer handed Brown a roll of bills.
 She gave him the phone and he walked away.